Thomas Talbott

-Thomas Talbott is Professor Emeritus of Philosophy at Willamette University, Salem, Oregon.
+Thomas Talbott is an American philosopher, theologian, and academic, who is Professor Emeritus of Philosophy at Willamette University, Salem, Oregon.
 He is best known for his advocacy of trinitarian universalism.

 The 2003 book Universal Salvation?: The Current Debate presents Talbott's defense of Trinitarian universalism together with responses from various fields theologians, philosophers, church historians and other religious scholars supporting or opposing Talbott's universalism.

 Talbott contributed the chapter on "Universalism" for The Oxford Handbook of Eschatology.

 Universalist argument

 Talbott has offered three propositions which many traditional Christians believe are biblically based but Talbott considers cannot all be true at the same time: